PlanetSide 2: Development

-Vehicle designs for PlanetSide Next, including those of the Galaxy aircraft and a New Conglomerate tank, were teased in early 2011 by Smedley.
-The game's working title was changed to PlanetSide 2 later that year, shortly before the game's website was updated with a trailer showing early gameplay and the new graphics.
-The game was revealed to be a "reimagining" of PlanetSide, with faster-paced first-person shooter mechanics, "triple-A" graphics, and a greater focus on capturing and defending territories.
-During the 2011 SOE Fan Faire, Smedley publicly announced that both PlanetSide 2 and EverQuest Next would use ForgeLight to support seamless worlds and realistic physics using Nvidia's PhysX API.
-SOE announced later in 2011 that comic book writer Marv Wolfman would be authoring episodic stories to establish the game's background and expand upon PlanetSides original backstory.
+At the SOE Fan Faire event in July 2011, Smedley revealed that PlanetSide Next had originally been planned as a graphical update to the original game that would have transitioned it to a free-to-play business model, but eventually the development team decided to pursue a full-fledged sequel titled PlanetSide 2.
+Smedley announced that both PlanetSide 2 and EverQuest Next would be using SOE's proprietary ForgeLight engine to support seamless worlds and realistic physics using Nvidia's PhysX API.
+Rather than a direct sequel, the game was revealed to be a reimagining of PlanetSide with faster-paced first-person shooter mechanics, "triple-A" graphics, and a greater focus on capturing and defending territories.
+SOE announced later in 2011 that comic book writer Marv Wolfman would be authoring episodic stories to establish the game's background and expand upon PlanetSide's original backstory.

 Throughout the game's development, John Smedley and creative director Matt Higby have cited Eve Online as well as both the Call of Duty and Battlefield series as major influences for PlanetSide 2.
 Smedley, an active Eve Online player himself, took inspiration from the game's sandbox-like freedom, resource management, offline progression system and its ability to support a high number of players on one server.
 Higby has specifically named the vehicle combat mechanics of Battlefield: Bad Company 2 as a major influence, stating that the game had "done the best with vehicles.
 I want [PlanetSide 2] to be at least that good."

 During the 2012 Game Developers Conference, a playable in-development version of PlanetSide 2 was showcased by SOE.
 Early versions of the game's environment, vehicles, and character progression system were demonstrated, and it was also announced that the game would be free to play.
 Smedley announced that a closed beta test would begin July 30 or 31 2012 "barring any unforeseen circumstances."
 On July 30 Smedley announced that the beta testing would be delayed until at least August 3 "to make sure some stuff is awesome."
 On August 2, Smedley mentioned during a Reddit AMA that a Mac version was planned post-launch, writing: "No you aren't going to see PlanetSide 2 on Linux.
 You will see it on Mac though".
 On August 3, Smedley announced that the closed Beta would commence 2pm PDT (GMT-7) Monday 6 August.
 The beta closed on November 17, 2012, pending the game's official release November 20, 2012.